NajiNut/aether/docs/ARCHITECTURE.md

 ## 9. Summary

-Project Aether establishes a **deterministic control plane** for LLM interactions.
+Aether establishes a **deterministic control plane** for LLM interactions.
 By decoupling safety enforcement from model reasoning, the architecture ensures that security is a primary system state rather than an emergent property of the model.

 Through this multi-stage approach: